-- Organize and participate in community health fair events to attract and enroll community members and raise awareness of HIV, PrEP, post-exposure prophylaxis (PEP), and how to reduce HIV infection risk. - Engage new patients by providing outreach and HIV prevention education and services at community locations throughout the service area, accurately reflecting such activities on current scope of project Form 5C: Other Activities/Locations. - Leverage partnerships with health departments, RWHAP-funding organizations, and other community and faith-based organizations (e.g., emergency departments, emergency medical services, police departments, corrections departments, opioid treatment programs, housing programs) to increase referrals received for HIV prevention services. - Coordinate with health departments and other community and faith-based organizations to develop and enhance joint social media campaigns to reach individuals at risk for HIV infection. - Provide training and education to patients, families, and communities on the availability of evidence-based resources and strategies to prevent HIV and related conditions, including mental health conditions, substance use disorders, viral hepatitis, endocarditis, and sexually transmitted infections. - Strengthen partnerships to ensure use of culturally-appropriate approaches to engage communities at risk for HIV, including people experiencing homelessness, people who inject drugs, migrant communities, gay and bisexual cis-gender men, and people identifying as transgender (e.g., opioid treatment programs, medication-assisted treatment providers, organizations providing counseling and behavioral therapy, SSPs (consistent with applicable federal and state law, including but not limited to federal restrictions on use of grant funds), housing programs, faith-based organizations, and community centers). - Participate in SSPs (consistent with applicable federal and state law, including but not limited to federal restrictions on use of grant funds) and condom distribution programs to increase access to interventions to reduce HIV transmission, to the extent legally permissible. - To develop data collection and reporting processes that foster real-time use of clinical data, leverage strategic partnerships with Health Center Controlled Networks and the Health Information Technology NTTAP to reduce risk of co-
+- Organize and participate in community health fair events to attract and enroll community members and raise awareness of HIV, PrEP, post-exposure prophylaxis (PEP), and how to reduce HIV infection risk. - Engage new patients by providing outreach and HIV prevention education and services at community locations throughout the service area, accurately reflecting such activities on current scope of project Form 5C: Other Activities/Locations. - Leverage partnerships with health departments, RWHAP-funding organizations, and other community and faith-based organizations (e.g., emergency departments, emergency medical services, police departments, corrections departments, opioid treatment programs, housing programs) to increase referrals received for HIV prevention services. - Collaborate with health departments, RWHAP-funded organizations, and other community and faith-based organizations to respond to identified cluster or outbreaks of HIV by providing outreach, education, and services to persons in the identified clusters or outbreaks and to at-risk persons in their networks. - Coordinate with health departments and other community and faith-based organizations to develop and enhance joint social media campaigns to reach individuals at risk for HIV infection. - Provide training and education to patients, families, and communities on the availability of evidence-based resources and strategies to prevent HIV and related conditions, including mental health conditions, substance use disorders, viral hepatitis, endocarditis, and sexually transmitted infections. - Strengthen partnerships to ensure use of culturally-appropriate approaches to engage communities at risk for HIV, including people experiencing homelessness, people who inject drugs, migrant communities, gay and bisexual cis-gender men, and people identifying as transgender (e.g., opioid treatment programs, medication-assisted treatment providers, organizations providing

-- occurring conditions such as substance use disorders and mental health conditions, sexually transmitted infections, viral hepatitis, and other infectious diseases, among patients living with HIV. - To support data driven quality improvement, leverage strategic partnerships with Health Center Controlled Networks and the Health Information Technology NTTAP through activities such as enhancing electronic patient engagement and achieving cost efficiencies through care integration. - Update health center website and social media feeds to disseminate resources that will increase community knowledge of the impact of COVID-19 on patients living with HIV.
+- counseling and behavioral therapy, SSPs (consistent with applicable federal and state law, including but not limited to federal restrictions on use of grant funds), housing programs, faith-based organizations, and community centers). - Participate in SSPs (consistent with applicable federal and state law, including but not limited to federal restrictions on use of grant funds) and condom distribution programs to increase access to interventions to reduce HIV transmission, to the extent legally permissible. - To develop data collection and reporting processes that foster real-time use of clinical data, leverage strategic partnerships with Health Center Controlled Networks and the Health Information Technology NTTAP to reduce risk of cooccurring conditions such as substance use disorders and mental health conditions, sexually transmitted infections, viral hepatitis, and other infectious diseases, among patients living with HIV. - To support data driven quality improvement, leverage strategic partnerships with Health Center Controlled Networks and the Health Information Technology NTTAP through activities such as enhancing electronic patient engagement and achieving cost efficiencies through care integration. - Update health center website and social media feeds to disseminate resources that will increase community knowledge of the impact of COVID-19 on patients living with HIV.